 - Attach proof of completion of a training in Responsible Conduct of Research, either the NIH online class or CITI (see below for more detail); and

-- A one-paragraph statement about your research interests that will be copied/pasted into the application.
+- A one-paragraph statement about your research interests.

 Instruction will be in R. Those unfamiliar with R are strongly encouraged to complete the R module below.
 Trainees are expected to have already taken basic statistics and calculus courses.
 The hands-on exercises will use the R computer language.
 Prior to attending the course, students should install R onto their laptops and work through the 12 page “A (very) short introduction to R” by Torfs & Brauer available by googling or at: Short R Intro.
 The information about texts and pre-workshop preparatory exercises in R can be found here.

 The training lectures will assume some familiarity with demographic measures and notation.
 Students who have never taken a demography course should be familiar with the concepts in either Chapters 1-3 of Kenneth Wachter’s Essential Demographic Methods or Chapters 1-3 of Preston, Heuveline, and Guillot’s Demography: Measuring and Modeling Population Processes.